24 hours customer service +9779849693351

 • Domestic flight tickets from Kathmandu to Lukla and Lukla to Kathmandu

-• Italian, Chinese, Nepali, Indian, and other European foods are available three times a day (breakfast, lunch, and dinner).
+• Meals: Italian, Chinese, Nepali, Indian, and various European dishes are available three times a day: breakfast, lunch, and dinner.
+One main course is provided per meal during the trek.

 • Accommodation in tea houses according to the itinerary